ermolaev/http_servers_bench/README.md

 - `--no-attach kamal-proxy` for disable logs in console
 - `network_mode: host` for disable docker-proxy
+- limit for all containers set to 2 CPUs
+- can only be run on Linux, MacOS does not support `network_mode: host`

 ```bash
 docker compose up --build --no-attach kamal-proxy